 Name: An ENS identifier such as 'alice.eth'.
 Names may consist of multiple parts, called labels, separated by dots.

 Namehash: The algorithm used to process an ENS name and return a cryptographic hash uniquely identifying that name.
 Namehash takes a name as input and produces a node.

 Node: A cryptographic hash uniquely identifying a name.

 Owner: The owner of a name is the entity referenced in the ENS registry's owner field.
 An owner may transfer ownership, set a resolver or TTL, and create or reassign subdomains.

 Registrar: A registrar is a contract responsible for allocating subdomains.
 Registrars can be configured at any level of ENS, and are pointed to by the owner field of the registry.

 Registration: A registration is a registrar's record of a user's ownership of a name.
-This is distinct from the owner field in the Registry; registrations are maintained in the registrar contract and additionally store information on expiry date, rent paid, etc.
+This is distinct from the owner field in the Registry; registrations are maintained in the registrar contract and additionally store information on expiry date, fees paid, etc.

 Registrant: The owner of a registration.
 The registrant may transfer the registration, set the Controller, and reclaim ownership of the name in the registry if required.